"The physican must be experienced in many things, but assuredly also in rubbing." - Hippocrates

 What is the best frequency of treatment?

 This will vary, but there are some standard guidelines.
 If you are seeking massage treatment for remediation from a recent injury, it is usually recommended that the first two or three treatments be spaced every three to four days or weekly, depending on the severity of the pain or dysfunction.
 This schedule can vary as to frequency in certain instances such as injuries sustained through automobile accidents.
 Each person and situation is different.
-For long term dysfunction (arthritis, fibromyalgia, etc;) treatment guidelines will be determined in a case by case evaluation, via continual dialogues between patient and therapist to affect the best possible outcome.
-For therapeutic or prophylactic treatments, most people find that once or twice a month suits their needs, although some clients come more frequently.
+Many people however, also seek Massage Therapy for its remarkable ability to relieve stress and provide relaxation.
+For clients with long term issues who desire a therapeutic approach (arthritis, fibromyalgia, etc;) treatment guidelines will be determined in a case by case evaluation, via continual dialogues between patient and therapist to affect the best possible outcome.
+For therapeutic or simply stress- related massage, most people find that once or twice a month suits their needs, although some clients come more frequently

 How do I choose a therapist?

 Many people find a therapist through internet searches or by a friend or family member's referral; however a good many other people find them through search engines like GOOGLE or the yellow pages.
 This is most common if you are unfamiliar with an area, have no referral bases, are new to an area or else your first time having a massage or treatment.
 Having a therapist is a very personal choice, and it is my belief that a therapist you might be considering should have NO objections to having you come to their office to meet them in person FIRST, or for you being able to ask them about their education and specialties (how long have they been a therapist, have they treated your particular problem before and with what kind of success, etc; etc.).... or in other words.... a consultation.